fortrabbit/help/docs/billing-contact.md

 * Dashboard > Companies > {{ Your Company }} >
 * Billing Contact >
 * **Invoice address**

+This needs to be done by an Owner Account - see our [collaboration article](/billing-contact#toc-changing-the-billing-e-mail-address).

 ## Changing the payment method